Welcome authors, writers and would-be publishers ... come in, pull up a virtual seat & let's talk about the written word...

 Well, at least Sam’s a gentleman, Sara mused.
 From the treetops, Henry realised he’d done it again.
 It wasn’t his fault chivalry didn’t come naturally to him.
 Stupid Sam, always showing me up, he thought.

-Some writers refer to this as the “universal omniscient”, and it is sometimes called “Little did he know” style, because the narrator sometimes gives the reader forewarning of a character’s death or some other information unknown to the character.
+Some writers refer to this as the “universal omniscient”, and it is sometimes called “Little did he know” style, because the narrator may give the reader forewarning of a character’s death or some other information unknown to the character.
 E.g. Little did Tom Bibot know, but the insurance policy was timely: by this time next month he’d be pushing up daisies.

 Third person POV is sometimes known as “over the shoulder” narrative, and singular and third person omniscient sometimes even include the thoughts of an intrusive, but anonymous narrator.
 For an example, CS Lewis intrudes as the narrator in his Narnia Series when he writes, "For it is a very silly thing indeed to lock oneself in a wardrobe.”
 Third person omniscient allows the author to divulge what is happening to several characters even if they are separated by time or location, and also to show their internal thoughts and feelings.
 It is a popular choice for high fantasy or epic novels, which often have intricate plots and require lots of stories to be interwoven.